Florida Keys Deep Sea Fishing Charters

-Offshore Charters generally describe fishing off anchor with the motors running.
-This typically involves hunting for pelagic fish that are often on the move.
-Offshore fishing charters are very popular in the Florida Keys since fish caught offshore are generally bigger than on the reef.
+We consider offshore charters as fishing off the anchor with the motors running.
+This typically involves hunting for pelagic fish that are on the move, such as Tuna, Dolphinfish (Mahi), and Sailfish.
+Offshore fishing charters are very popular in the Florida Keys since the fish you catch offshore are generally bigger than the ones on the reef.
 When Billfish or Mahi are hooked, you often get to witness some exciting acrobatics.
-A large school of fish behind the boat can make for some chaotic but very fun moments.
-The season and weather dictate what Offshore fishing techniques the Main Attraction Team utilizes throughout the year.
+A large school of Dolphinfish behind the boat can also make for some chaotic but very fun moments!

-From October – February the baitfish that are often found further offshore are now closer to land, near or on the edge of the reef.
-This creates exciting opportunities to catch offshore fish without having to go as far out.
-Having offshore fish closer to land works out great in the wintertime, as winds are usually higher and the waves are a bit larger.
+From October to February, the baitfish found further offshore are now closer to land, near or on the edge of the reef.
+This creates exciting opportunities to catch offshore fish without going as far out.
+Having offshore fish closer to land works out great in winter, as winds are usually higher and the waves are larger.
 Higher winds and a disturbed surface on the water can work fish into a frenzy!

-When the conditions are good for it, our crews also utilize these winds to fly kites on the reef and catch a multitude of offshore fish while actually on anchor or live bait bump trolling just a few miles out.
-Sailfish, Kingfish (King Mackerel), Cero Mackerel and other species are often caught from our kites during the fall and winter months.
-Fortunately, the winds often come from the North this time of year, allowing your Captains to use the island as a barrier if the wind picks up during your trip.
+When the conditions are suitable, our crews also utilize these winds to fly kites on the reef and catch various offshore fish while actually on anchor or live bait bump trolling just a few miles out.
+We catch Sailfish, Kingfish (King Mackerel), Cero Mackerel, and other species using kites during the fall and winter.
+Since the winds often come from the North this time of year, our Captains can use the island as a natural barrier to keep the trip comfortable.

-Because of these reasons October – February is a fantastic time of year to combo your offshore experience with reef fishing.
-Catch your delicious reef fish and then head offshore to look for Sailfish, Tuna, Wahoo, and Cobia.
+October through February is a fantastic time to combo your offshore experience with reef fishing.
+After you catch your delicious reef fish, we can take you offshore to look for Sailfish, Tuna, Wahoo, and Cobia.

 Wreck Fishing Trips

-Wreck fishing is a fun way to get on some big fish action without having to go very far.
+Wreck fishing is a fun way to get on some big fish action without going very far.
 A quick ride from the dock gets you in depths of water from 130-300 feet deep.
 In these depths, we know the locations of all sorts of interesting structures that hold large fish.

 Wreck fishing involves dropping baits near the bottom and drifting those baits across the underwater structure.
-Wreck fishing is considered an offshore activity as it does not involve using an anchor and the motors are continuously running throughout this process.
+Wreck fishing is considered an offshore activity as it does not usually involve using the anchor and the motors run continuously throughout each drift.

-Also on the wrecks, we occasionally hook into huge Sharks that weigh hundreds of pounds and the occasional Goliath grouper that can reach up to 800lbs!
+Also, on the wrecks, we occasionally hook into giant Sharks that weigh hundreds of pounds and the occasional Goliath grouper that can reach up to 800lbs!

-Wreck fishing can be done year-round for different species but it only works great when the conditions are right for it.
-Always let your Captain advise you if it is a good idea to Wreck fish on the day of your trip.
+We fish the wrecks year-round when the conditions are right for it.
+Always let your Captain advise you on what type of fishing is most likely to succeed on the day of your trip.